polymode/polymode/readme.md

 Some things still don't work as expected.
 For example:

-   * To kill a polymode buffer you will have position the cursor in the base mode buffer.
+   * To kill a polymode buffer you will have position the cursor in the host mode buffer.
    * Customization interface is not working as expected (an eieio bug) and is not even tested.
    * Indentation and font-lock is not always right and requires some more